Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 }
 ```

-Let’s imagine a scenario where you change the return type of demo and only recompile `Library.kt`:
+Let's imagine a scenario where you change the return type of demo and only recompile `Library.kt`:

 ```kotlin
 fun demo(): Int = 3